fmanteca/AODAnalysis/README.md

 # Muon high-pT variables ntupler (RECO format)

-This framework is devoted to get the relevant collections from AOD and put them into plain trees.
+This framework is devoted to get the relevant collections from RECO-SIM and put them into plain trees.

 ## Installation